 Lessons for Living.
 A Training for Life.

-Our community of specially trained Palliative Care Volunteers are a key part of that team, playing a vital role in the lives of JFCS’ Seniors At Home clients and their families.
+Our community of specially trained Palliative Care volunteers is a key part of our service, playing a vital role in the lives of JFCS’ Seniors At Home clients and their families.

 As a Palliative Care volunteer, you will:

 - Provide supportive volunteer services to people in need—simply sitting at a bedside quietly sharing tea and a story, running an errand, or providing respite for a caregiver.

 - Gain the skills and knowledge necessary to provide compassionate service to clients of JFCS’ Seniors At Home as well as to provide support for your own friends, neighbors, and loved ones.

 - Learn the Jewish values and customs behind bikkur cholim, providing comfort and support to the sick in Jewish tradition.

 - Become part of a community of volunteers and clinicians dedicated to attending to people of all ages with serious illness and those who are at the end of life.